Top 15 Best Films & TV Shows of All Time: Jeffrey Archer’s Unputdownable Picks

 3. THE WEST WING (1999-2006)

-By far the best TV series I have ever seen.
-Beautifully written by Aaron Sorkin – one of the most talented screenwriters of all time – and a powerful performance from Martin Sheen as President Jed Bartlet.
+Aaron Sorkin is one of the most talented screenwriters of all time – and his genius is twinned with a powerful performance from Martin Sheen as President Jed Bartlet.
 So powerful that the American public wanted him to run for the actual Presidency!

 My final session of the working day finishes at 8pm.
 Most evenings, I will watch an old episode before bed.
-I have seen every one of the 154 episodes more than once.
+I have now seen all 154 episodes three times in my lifetime, and I’m hoping to live long enough to do it once again.
 I now use it the way other people use sleep apps — Sorkin’s dialogue running in the background, my brain switching off, the Bartlet White House humming on.
 There is no higher praise I can give a piece of writing than this: it is the only television I have ever owned that improves with familiarity.

 Unputdownable Top 10 Films & TV Shows - Chariots of Fire